Thursday, March 3, 2016

 To some extent, I drew upon my own experience, as an older man, with long-time male friends.
 What kind of relationship do I have with some of my better male friends?

-You will be able to see how I answered that question if you read my new collection of Holmes adventures – Sherlock Holmes – The Golden Years.
-Indeed, in one of the stories in this collection, The Kongo Nkisi Spirit Train, a character chats with Dr. Watson about what he sees as the role Watson plays in Holmes’s life and work.
+You will be able to see how I answered that question in my new collection of Holmes adventures – Sherlock Holmes – The Golden Years.
+One of the stories in this collection, The Kongo Nkisi Spirit Train, a character (Jameson) chats with Dr. Watson about what he sees as the role Watson plays in Holmes’s life and work.
+Watson says about his relationship with Holmes:

-The five new tales in this collection take place when Holmes and Watson are “retired” – 1912 to 1913.
-So, I felt it was important to show how their relationship had evolved, mellowed, and become deeper and richer in the decade following their supposed retirement in 1903.
+This and the other five new tales in this collection take place when Holmes and Watson are “retired” – 1912 to 1913.
+I felt it was important to show how their relationship had evolved, mellowed, and become deeper and richer in the decade following their supposed retirement in 1903.

 The book Sherlock Holmes – The Golden Years is AVAILABLE ON AMAZON and most on-line and main-street bookstores.